tdslot/cert-tree.rs/README.md

 - Clean, organized layout with borders and sections
 - Human-readable formatting for all certificate fields
 - Column headers and right-aligned dates
-- Detailed certificate inspection panel with scrollable information
+- Detailed certificate inspection panel with scrollable information including human-readable extension names

 ## Examples